 - Kimmeridgian clay-chalk soils

 - Pruning methods: Chablis and Cordon de Royat

 - Grass cover in all rows to foster micro-organisms, control yield and limit erosion

 - Plot by plot vinification in small stainless steel, temperature controlled vats

 Mésogée means “in the middle of the lands,” and was the name of the prehistoric sea located in the Côte des Bar which gave the structure and minerals to the subsoil.
 This name was chosen because cuvée Tradition is the iconic vintage of the this terrior.

-Pale yellow gold color with glints of pale yellow silver.
-Bright, fine bubbles with a persistent cordon at the surface.
-The nose has aromas of lemon, honey, blackcurrant, pepper, smoked limestone, star anise, peony, apple, apricot, biscuit, marzipan, and Morello cherry.
-A supple, fresh attack on the palate with a soft, creamy effervescence.
-Fruity, pulpy and crisp, underscored by a fresh, delicate, grapefruity acidity, with a marly minerality that ensures good substance and lengthens the palate.
-The fresh, juicy finish ends on a smooth, saline note.
+Bright, pale golden yellow colour with silvery yellow highlights, this cuvée presents fine, persistent bubbles.
+The nose develops aromas of lemon, honey, blackcurrant, pepper, smoked limestone, star anise, peony, apple, apricot, biscuit, and Morello cherry.
+On the palate, the attack is supple and fresh, with a soft, creamy effervescence.
+Luscious, crisp fruit is underscored by a grapefruity acidity, delicately combined with a marly minerality.
+The light, juicy finish ends on a smooth, saline note.

-Pair with lightly cooked scallops with a reduced clementine jus, or skate with grapefruit button sauce, roast turnips with caramelized soy sauce.
+Pair with lightly cooked scallops with a tangerine reduction, or skate with grapefruit button sauce, roast turnips with caramelized soy sauce.

 - Alcohol: 12%

 |Appellation(s)||Côte des Bar|